 Our Carbon Footprint

 People who don’t eat animals still have a carbon footprint that contributes to greenhouse gas emissions that cause climate change and we still bear responsibility for cruelty to animals.
 Examples abound.
-Our wood furniture came from a tree that was cut down and disrupted animals’ habitat, the gasoline we use came from an oil company that caused harm to marine and wildlife, plastic we use often winds up in our waterways polluting our marine ecosystem, and most alarming, millions of animals such as mice and rabbits are killed every year when land is prepared for crops like wheat, soybeans, and corn.
+Our wood furniture came from a tree that was cut down and disrupted animals’ habitat, the gasoline we use came from an oil company that caused harm to marine and wildlife, plastic we use often winds up in our waterways polluting our marine ecosystem, sugar we eat wreaks havoc on Everglades wildlife, and most alarming, millions of animals such as mice and rabbits are killed every year when land is prepared for crops like wheat, soybeans, and corn.
 The lives of those small animals are no less valuable than the cow, pig, chicken, or turkey.
 While we can logically argue that the life of an animal on a factory farm involves confinement and a longer period of suffering before death and that factory farming contributes to even more killing of animals to grow crops to feed the animals people eat, it is unlikely an argument that will make inroads with naysayers.

 Meat substitutes are also highly processed which requires considerable land and energy to produce.
 Many beers and wines contain dried fish bladder and gelatin made from pig and cow hooves, candy contains cochineal extract made from crushed beetles, and many refined sugars contain bone char.
 I’m personally responsible for approximately 18 tons of CO2 per year.
 While less than the 27 tons of CO2 emitted by the average American per year, it is still much higher than the worldwide average of 5.5 tons of CO2 per year.

 Instead of using an inaccurate term such as cruelty-free to describe our lifestyle, we should advocate for the freedom of all animals and the significant reduction of confinement, abuse, and killing in as many ways as possible.
 This more welcoming approach would put more of us on the same team.
-The idea that we live a perfect life because we don’t eat animals or buy products tested on them or pay to see them exploited is flawed, turns people off from the movement because they don’t believe they can live up to such unrealistic standards, and doesn’t hold up against scrutiny.
+The idea that we live a perfectly kind life because we don’t eat animals or buy products tested on them or pay to see them exploited is flawed, turns people off from the movement because they don’t believe they can live up to these standards, and doesn’t hold up against scrutiny.
 We support many industries that cause harm to our health, environment, and animals, including our cell phone, car, cable, airplane, and electricity companies, to name a few.
 As we say to people who eat animals, denying reality doesn’t make it any less real.

 The Importance of Imperfection

 The good news is that we don’t need to be perfect to advocate for animals; only thoughtful in our actions and reflective in our thinking.
 This is yet another reason why it’s counterproductive to be so fanatical about a drop of fish oil, for example, winding up in our food.
 When we make such a hullabaloo about something minuscule in comparison to our overall negative impact, the lifestyle does not appear attractive to someone who may wish to try it.
 It seems like a nuisance.
 Most people don’t want to live a complicated life; however, given the choice to live a relaxed life while doing right in the world, many people will seize the opportunity.
+Consider the irony that you’re at a restaurant, return food with fish oil, and then pay someone $50 for your meal who then in turn uses your money to buy animal products.

 By expressing outrage over a drop of fish oil in our food and returning the dish in the presence of people who consume animals, we paint an unflattering picture of our lifestyle.
 We will successfully save the drop of fish oil (or not because it will simply be discarded) but potentially fail at the opportunity to save thousands of animals by alienating others.
 Our conduct may make us feel good because we think we’re passing our own personal purity test but it’s not in the best interest of animals.
 If we instead inspire someone at the table to stop eating animals, we will save hundreds of animals per year and potentially thousands of drops of fish oil.